opennetworkinglab/onos/web/gui2/AngularMigration.md

 is that DOM manipulations from inside JavaScript code is not the Angular 6 way of doing things - there was a lot of this in the old ONOS GUI, using d3.append(..) and so on.
-The Angular 6 way of doing things is to defined DOM objects (elements) in the html template of a component, and use the Component Java Script code as a base for logic that can influence the display of these objects in the template.
+The Angular 6 way of doing things is to define DOM objects (elements) in the html template of a component, and use the Component Java Script code as a base for logic that can influence the display of these objects in the template.
 What this means is that what were previously defined as services (e.g. VeilService or LoadingService) should now become Components in Angular 6 (e.g. VeilComponent or LoadingComponent).

+Similarly a directive might be trying to do DOM manipulation and have a CSS - this should be made in to a component instead (see IconComponent)

-###How do I know whether a Service should be made a Component in this new GUI?
+###How do I know whether a Service or Directive should be made a Component in this new GUI?
 The general rule to follow is _"if a service in the old GUI has an associated CSS file or two then is should be a component in the new GUI"_.